lukiwieser/aave-liquidation-risk/README.md

 ![loans-with-liquidations](docs/loans-with-liquidations.png)
 Here we see the share of loans with liquidations.
 We also call this *asset pair risk*.
-Loans with ETH-USD which were the most popular overall, also have one of the highest percentages of loans with liquidations (ca. 3.5%), that is about 1 in 28 loans.
+Loans with ETH-USD which were the most popular overall, also have one of the highest percentages of loans with liquidations, `~ 3.5%`, which is about 1 in 28 loans.
 While loans with USD-USD, which are also very popular, have a quite low share of being liquidated.

-A possible reason could be that loans that involve two stable coins like USD-USD are less prone to liquidation due to fewer changes in prices.
+A possible reason for this trend could be that asset pairs with lower liquidations also have minimal price fluctuations (e.g. USD-USD).

 #### Correlation of liquidations and asset price